France Begins Picking Sides for Next Election

 BEARDSLEY: Royal's detractors say this is exactly why she has attracted so much attention and that she has no substance behind her.
 But Valerie Toranian, editor of Elle magazine, says mastery of economic principles does not win the presidency.
 The French, she says, may be looking for a mother figure.

-Ms. VALERIE TORANIAN (Editor, Elle Magazine): (Through translator) As much as France in the 1950s and '60s was the France of de Gaulle, where we needed a father figure to protect us.
+VALERIE TORANIAN: (Through translator) As much as France in the 1950s and '60s was the France of de Gaulle, where we needed a father figure to protect us.
 Today, in an age where things are changing so fast with globalization, we are looking for a super mother figure to reassure us.